HydroponicAdvice.comUpdated May 2026

 Strawberries have moderate nutrient demands - less than tomatoes, more than lettuce.

-Nutrient solution: The General Hydroponics Flora series at around £35 provides excellent flexibility.
+Nutrient solution: The General Hydroponics Flora series gives you the most flexibility.
 During vegetative growth, use a balanced formula.
-When flowering begins, increase potassium (the Bloom component) to support fruit development.
+When flowering begins, increase potassium (the Bloom component) to support fruit development. *(Price when reviewed: ~£35 | View on Amazon)*

-Alternatively, Formulex at around £12 provides simple one-part nutrition that works reasonably well throughout the cycle.
+Alternatively, Formulex is a simple one-part option that works reasonably well throughout the cycle. *(Price when reviewed: ~£12 | View on Amazon)*

 EC (electrical conductivity): 1.0-1.5 for young plants, increasing to 1.8-2.2 during flowering and fruiting.
 Strawberries are moderately salt-sensitive - avoid pushing EC too high.